pomelo-talent/DurU-Learnig-From-Data/README.md

 # DurU-Learnig-From-Data

-Durham University Business Analytics Programme - Learning From Data - Summative Assignment
+Durham University - Learning From Data - Summative Assignment

 Work in groups of up to three